carlgira/CarND-Advanced-Lane-Lines/README.md

 The code for this is on the notebook ./Advanced-Lane-Finding-Project.ipynb in the section "Radius of Curvature and Distance from Lane Center Calculation".

-To calculate the curvature and position of the vehicle was necesary to create a relation between pixels and metters:
+To calculate the curvature and position of the vehicle was necessary to create a relation between pixels and meters: **(transform between real world and pixel world values)**

 ```python
 ym_per_pix = 3.048/100